 I have a keen interest in course and department development.
-My latest long-term task in leadership and administration was to head the department of Modern Standard Arabic at the Gulf Arabic Programme in Oman for eight years.
-Upon returning to Lund I was appointed assistant director of studies.
+My first long-term task in leadership and administration was to head the department of Modern Standard Arabic at the Gulf Arabic Programme in Oman for eight years.
+Upon returning to Lund I was immediately appointed assistant director of studies, then Head of Section and, in January 2018, I assume the role as Head of Department for the Centre of Languages and Literature which, with its 250 staff members and 3000 students make up approximately one half of the Joint Faculties of Humanities and Theology at Lund University.

 I started early on in my career to work on course development and student administration.
-As a student I was the president of the student council and, in that capacity, a member of the department board.
-I spent a couple of years in Damascus in the 90s and in 1997/98 I organized evening courses in English through the Nazareen Church.
-I was responsible for the whole out-lay of the course from choosing the study material to planning the course and setting up the various levels including training the teachers and teaching one of the groups.
+As a student, I was the president of the student council and, in that capacity, a member of the department board.
+I spent a couple of years in Damascus in the 90s, and in 1997/98, I organized evening courses in English through the Nazareen Church.
+I was responsible for the whole setup of the course, from choosing the study material to planning the course and setting up the various levels including training the teachers and teaching one of the groups.
 This undertaking gave me valuable experience.
 During my PhD years, I also worked as a student counsellor.
 In this role, I gained increased understanding of the students' perspective on university studies.

 Being the head of a department at the Gulf Arabic Programme (2002-2010) meant both the responsibility and the privilege of designing the Modern Standard Arabic programme and taking part in hiring and training co-workers.
 In my role as senior teacher, I was independently responsible for planning and supervising the higher levels of Arabic.
-This included administering tailored courses for university students at BA and PhD level from various European countries wishing to further enhance their language proficiency.
+This included administering tailored courses for university students at BA and PhD level from various European countries wishing to enhance their language proficiency.
 One of my tasks was to set up and facilitate a one-year study programme for BA students in cooperation with the University of Southern Denmark, Odense who sent a group of students to Oman for their year of Arabic immersion studies.
 My responsibilities ranged from planning the course, creating the curriculum, and finding and training the teachers, to assuring that the testing procedures were done according to Danish university standards and requirements.
 Another major task that I undertook during my years at the Gulf Arabic Programme was to establish a system for continuous formative assessment, quizzes and chapter tests during the term paired with an organized end-of-term assessment and set conditions for moving from one course level to the next.